Golden Gate Fortune Cookie Factory

 What you need to know

 Workers operate circular griddles that cook the batter into flat discs.
-While each disc is still hot and pliable, they insert a paper fortune and fold the cookie into its familiar shape.
-The whole process takes a few seconds per cookie and has to happen before the disc cools and hardens.
+While each disc is still hot and pliable, they insert a paper fortune and fold the cookie, a process that takes a few seconds and has to happen before it cools.
+The shop sells folded cookies, flat unfolded versions, and chocolate-dipped variations, and custom fortunes can be ordered ahead.
+A small fee covers photos, and samples are usually free.

 Explore Nearby